Ardnys/it-isqs-community/README.md

 ## Usage

-You need to put supabase anon key and supabase url in `env/.env`.
-Obtain them at `https://supabase.com/dashboard/project/{PROJECT_ID}/settings/api`
+You need to put soup anon key and soup url in `env/.env`.
+Obtain them at `https://soup.com/dashboard/project/{PROJECT_ID}/settings/api`
 Don't forget to install dependencies.
 Navigate to /auth and login using `deez@mail.com` email and `helloworld` password.